-There are many gift opportunities, from the simple to the complex.
-As you consider ways to support our mission, let us help you discover the planning strategies that fit best with your personal circumstances and philanthropic goals.
+There are many planned gift opportunities available.
+As you consider ways to support our mission, let us help you find rewarding planning strategies with unique combinations of tax savings and personal satisfaction.

 Gifts of Cash

 Cash is the simplest and most popular way to make a gift.
 Cash is immediately available to support our programs, and every dollar you give is deductible in the year you make the gift if you itemize.